All Episodes

 How in the world do you get hold of that information?

-You get that too public, you get that to budgets.
+You get that through budgets.

-Sometimes uh uh we found our city for years, th there was millions of dollars they didn't collect in taxes.
+There was millions of dollars they didn't collect in taxes.

 And because of the economic conditions of Michigan, it's been a long time since anybody really gets any substantial pay raises from an arbitrator because of that.

-Well, that makes sense though, doesn't it?
+Well, that makes sense, though, doesn't it?

-I mean, I agree.
+I agree.

 But the problem is now that the state of Michigan, and you know as well as I do, have been run by some real pure idiots in some of these cities.